 There is so much to cover in the 180 days of school, so it is helpful to kick off the first week back to school with projects that benefit students socially, help you as a teacher get to know your learners, and introduce students to the tools, like Wixie, available to them in the classroom.

 One of my "go-to" first activities is the All About Me trading card.
 It not only lets me learn about my students, it gives the students a chance to learn to type text and add text boxes, add an image from their web cam and explore the stickers.

-Students can open the trading card activity from the Templates folder in the folder list on the left side of their Wixie home page.
-To access the All About Me trading card, they simply open the General folder and open the All About Me folder.
+Students can open the trading card activity, by browsing the Templates from the list on the left side of their Wixie home page.
+To access the All About Me trading card, open the All About Me folder.

 Make an About Me trading card for yourself to introduce yourself to your students and provide a high-quality example of the work you expect.

 Trading cards are meant to be swapped, so if you have access to a printer, have students go to the File menu and choose Print.
 At the print dialog, they should check the Repeat Page box and choose Trading Cards to print nine copies of their card on one sheet of paper.